Fatal insomnia: Diagnosis

-The real-time quaking-induced conversion (RT-QuIC), a highly sensitive assay that detects minute amounts of PrP^{Sc} in the cerebrospinal fluid, has been reported to have a sensitivity of 50% in FFI and sFI.
-However, this low sensitivity may change since the examination was based on a low number of cases, and the RT-QuIC technology is continuously evolving.
+The real-time quaking-induced conversion (RT-QuIC) test is a highly sensitive modern assay specifically developed to detect minute, microscopic amounts of misfolded prion protein (PrP^{Sc}) in the cerebrospinal fluid of living patients.
+While highly effective for identifying other specific prion diseases, RT-QuIC has been widely reported to have a diagnostic sensitivity of approximately 50% for both FFI and sFI, meaning it may return false negatives in half of affected patients.